kontron/buildroot-external-smarc-sal28/README.md

 be put in the `build/images` directory.

-## Flash the SPI image
+## Available images

-The `output/flash.bin` is a complete SPI flash image which can be programmed into the flash.
+After building, there will be two images.
+The `output/spi-flash.img` is a complete flash image which can be programmed into SPI flash.
+Please note, that the first half of the SPI flash is usually write protected and can not be programmed.
+Just write the second half of the image.
+This section will contain the standard bootloader which is started by default.

+The `output/sd-card.img` contains an image which can be transferred to a SD card.
+Use the SMARC test mode to enable SDHC boot.
+This is a last resort booting mechanism which does not depend on any other flash content on the board and works in every case.

+## Booting the board

+For a details on the boot process of the processor see the documentation of the board in [u-boot][3] and the documentation of the [rcw][4].

 ## License